Skip to main content

 How It Works

-2. User code displayed - The device shows a code and a URL to the user
+2. User code displayed — the device shows a code and a URL to the user.

-4. User enters the code and authenticates - Standard login flow on the second device
+4. User enters the code and authenticates — standard login flow on the second device.

-6. Tokens issued - Once the user authorizes, the device receives access and refresh tokens
+6. Tokens issued — once the user authorizes, the device receives access and refresh tokens.

 Endpoints

-All device flow endpoints are tenant-specific:
+All device flow endpoints are organization-specific:

 EndpointURLPurpose

-Device Authorization/t/{tenantSlug}/api/v1/oauth/device_authorizationRequest device + user codes
+Device Authorization/orgs/{orgId}/api/v1/oauth/device_authorizationRequest device + user codes

-Device Verification/t/{tenantSlug}/deviceUser-facing page to enter the code
+Device Verification/orgs/{orgId}/deviceUser-facing page to enter the code

-Token/t/{tenantSlug}/api/v1/oauth/tokenPoll for tokens (grant_type=device_code)
+Token/orgs/{orgId}/api/v1/oauth/tokenPoll for tokens (grant_type=device_code)

 Step-by-Step Guide